JamieB92/milestone-project-one/README.md

  * I discovered this was because my image files were too large.
  * I resolved the issue by compressing the images and converting some to .webp files.

+### Validator Testing

+* HTML
+ * No errors were returned when passing through the official W3C validator.
+* CSS
+ * No errors were found when passing through the offficial (Jigsaw) validator.